 Hello everyone!
 First up, NamDai decided to release a new trailer for Ace Combat 7 at Gamescom.
-Why?
-Beats me.
-But they did.
-There isn't much new material in it, but it still provides some food for thought.
+There's little new material in it, but it still provides some food for thought.
 We're not the kind of blog that does gameplay, plot, or visual analysis, but there's a few things about the localization that deserve clarification and discussion.

 "Spare 8!
 Do not engage the enemy!"

-It's the part of this line that sounds correct that's actually a bit weird.
+A fine line that lost a bit of data in English.
 In the Japanese, they forbid Spare 8 from getting into a dogfight with the Flanker, rather than exhorting him not to engage.
 The result for Spare 8 is the same, but the nuance is different, since it implies that the reason AWACS doesn't want the Super Bug to engage is because the "experimental" Flanker is especially dangerous in a knife fight, and not for some other reason.

 "…clearly an illegal and unforgivable violation of our nation's sovereignty."

 Maybe there just wasn't enough space to put the whole line in subtitles, but that entire clause is gone.
 Japanese Cosette simply says that "the great power Osea encroaches on us from overseas, building a titanic orbital elevator within our sovereign territory."
-I guess we'll see whether it's a trailer-specific quirk or whether the localization team was bombastically ad-libbing again.
+I guess we'll see whether it's a trailer-specific quirk or whether the localization team was being bombastic again.

 "Concentrate on him!
 Shoot him down!"